COURSE COST and APPLICATION FORM – please scroll to the bottom of this page.

 Cell Research, CCBB, Institute of Psychiatry at the Maudsley Hospital, Kings College, London.

-Reader in Clinical Neurology & Hon.
-Consultant Neurologist, Sobell Department of Motor Neuroscience, UCL Institute of Neurology, London.
+Professor of Clinical Neurology and Neurorehabilitation, Sobell Department of Motor Neuroscience & Movement Disorders, UCL Institute of Neurology, London.

 Lecturer in Public Health and Health Services Research, Kings College Division of Health + Social Care Research Division, London.